For LGBTQ+ intended parents navigating IVF, donor, and surrogacy decisions

 Boston, MA 02116

 Prudential Center Garage is convenient.
 The entrance and exit closest to the Clinic is on Ring Road.
-Please note that we aren't able to offer parking validation at this time.
+We aren't able to offer parking validation at this time.
 Back Bay metered parking is also available.

 PARKING

-The closest MBTA station is Copley on the Green Line (all branches) and we are a ten minute walk from Back Bay Station and Hynes T Stop.
-In addition, several major bus routes stop nearby.
+Closest MBTA station: Copley on the Green Line (all branches).
+We’re a ten minute walk from Back Bay Station and Hynes T Stop.
+Several major bus routes stop nearby.

 PUBLIC TRANSIT